DSCR Calculator

 Why DSCR Is Calibrated to 2026, Not 2018

 Historical DSCR benchmarks assumed rates of 4–5%.
 In 2026, investment property rates sit around 7.5–8%, materially compressing DSCR.
 The same Atlanta 12-unit that showed 1.40x DSCR in 2018 at 4.5% rate would show approximately 1.05x–1.10x in 2026 at 7.5% rate on the same NOI and LTV.
-The Fannie Mae 1.25x threshold is unchanged — but many deals that cleared it easily in 2018 now require 60–65% LTV instead of 75% to maintain the same coverage.
+The common agency 1.25x reference threshold is unchanged — but many deals that cleared it easily in 2018 now require 60–65% LTV instead of 75% to maintain the same coverage.
 A 1.15x DSCR in 2026 is not a weak deal — it's a deal operating in a compressed rate environment, still meeting Fannie MAH affordable program thresholds.
 Calibrate your benchmarks to the current market, not pre-2022 comparisons.

-DSCR Benchmarks by Market & Property Type (2026)
+Modeled DSCR Ranges by Property Type

 By Property Type